zheng-wang/irontest/README.md

 Though the UI is crossing browsers, Google Chrome is preferred as it is the main browser that is used to test the application.

-If this is the first time you launch the application, you will see two new folders created under `<IronTest_Home>`.

-    database - where system database and a sample database are located.
-Both are H2 databases.
-        System database is used to store all test cases, environments, endpoints, etc. you create using Iron Test.
-        Sample database is for you to play with Iron Test basic features such as SOAP web service testing or database testing.
-An Article table is in it.

-    logs - where Iron Test application runtime logs are located.

 ## Use
 Open Iron Test home page (http://localhost:8081/ui).